 Learn Malaysian Language Basics and Common Phrases

-Do visitors often ask what is the Malaysian language basics?
+Do visitors often ask what the Malaysian language basics are?
 When a foreigner listens to Malaysians speak English, they are often perplexed.

 What sounds like English is not something most foreigners can understand.